gsesdras/ecowater/README.md

 This includes tips on how to swim or recreate in the water without harming aquatic biodiversity or polluting bodies of water.
 Additionally, the app encourages campaign sharing with a share button.

+If you want to run the app in your computer, please read: [Start Project Readme]

 ## Authors